infrawatch/tripleo-ansible-conversion-starter/README.rst

 To try out this feature, pass the ``tht_input`` extra parameter to ansible::

-   ansible-playbook -i defauly.inv start_ansibilisation.yml -e tht_input=/path/to/existing/template
+   ansible-playbook -i default.inv start_ansibilisation.yml -e tht_input=/path/to/existing/template

 If a ``tht_input`` is passed, the ``<myservice>-container-ansible.yaml`` is put in the same directory as the existing template.